Image Format Comparison

 Which format keeps best quality?

-PNG and TIFF maintain the highest quality as they use lossless compression.
-HEIC and WEBP can maintain high quality while achieving better compression than JPG.
+PNG maintains the highest quality as it uses lossless compression.
+HEIC and WebP can maintain high quality while achieving better compression than JPG.

 What image format is smallest?